 We particularly like exploring the Bo Sang markets by tricycle, relaxing at the lantern-lit restaurants and bars that dot the river, and enjoying some of Thailand's best full-moon festivities during Thai New Year.

 Chiang Mai is also a great base for adventure, with the opportunity to spot gibbons in the rainforest, go elephant-trekking, take a dip beneath spectacular waterfalls, and fly though the forest canopy on an exhilarating zip-line.

 A few hours’ drive northeast of Chiang Mai, the setting of Chiang Rai couldn’t be more spectacular: encased in Northern Thailand’s legendary Golden triangle, where the mighty Mekong and Ruak rivers meet, and close to the borders of Laos and Myanmar which lie beyond the lush jungle-draped mountains.
 Look out for some of Thailand's most spectacular temples near here, including Wat Rong Khun (The White Temple) and Wat Rong Seur Ten (The Blue Temple).

-It’s also the capital for soft adventure, offering mountain biking, elephant riding, waterfall swims, and treks to visit unique hill tribe villages, as well as zip-lining through the jungle canopy, and boat trips to Laos on the myth-shrouded Mekong River.
+Chiang Rai is also the capital for soft adventure, offering mountain biking, elephant riding, waterfall swims, and treks to visit unique hill tribe villages, as well as zip-lining through the jungle canopy, and boat trips to Laos on the myth-shrouded Mekong River.

 An absolute must for elephant-lovers is a day spent with a mahout in which you learn how to care for and bathe these gentle giants, and for a fascinating dose of history, we recommend a visit to Chiang Rai's opium museum.
 Chiang Rai is also home to the Mae Fah Luang Art & Culture Park, which has a vast collection of contemporary art alongside Buddhist temples and artefacts from the medieval Lanna Kingdom.